tier4/caret_doc/docs/configuration/intra_node_data_path.md

 `callback_chain` looks the best choice.
 However, it has several drawbacks.

 - It is not designed for node which have multiple callbacks running at parallel, and response time might be longer than actual
-- It is not able to detect actual time where buffered data are consumed because it does not trace events in application
+- It is not able to detect actual time when buffered data are consumed because only CARET does not trace user code on ROS 2
 - Users are expected to know node structure beforehand

 <prettier-ignore-start>